Red Cross: Yemen prison airstrike killed, injured over 100

 The Houthi's Al-Masirah satellite news channel said the strike on the telecommunications building had killed and wounded people.
 It released chaotic footage of people digging through rubble for a body as gunshots could be heard.
 Aid workers assisted bloodied survivors.

-Meanwhile, Al-Masirah said another early Friday airstrike on a prison in Yemen's northern Saada province also killed and wounded people.
-There was no immediate independent confirmation of how many people were hurt in either attack.
+There was no immediate independent confirmation of how many people were hurt in the Hodeida attack.

 The Saudi-led coalition battling the Houthi rebels acknowledged carrying out “accurate airstrikes to destroy the capabilities of the militia” around Hodeida's port.
 It did not immediately acknowledge striking a telecommunication target as NetBlocks described, but instead called Hodeida a hub for piracy and Iranian arms smuggling to back the Houthis.